Director and Lead Registered Instructor

-Ashley attended the University of New Mexico in pursuing a career in Speech Language Pathology.
-She has worked in the developmentally disabled community for 6 years.
+Ashley attended the University of New Mexico, pursuing a career in Speech Language Pathology.
+She has worked in the developmentally disabled community for 8 years and was a home supervisor for ARCA in Albuquerque.
 She was a former member of the United States Pony Club and has ridden horses for over 25 years.
-When she is not working, she spends her time competing at 3-day eventing horse shows with her horse Eli.
-Helping others and her love for horses led her to seek her PATH Intl Instructor Certification.
+She serves on WMPC Horse Trials Committee.
+When she is not working, she spends her time 3-day eventing competing with her show horses.
+Her desire to help others and her love for horses led her to seek her PATH Intl Registered Instructor Certification.
 She joined the NMCTR team in 2013.

 Angelika was born and grew up in Germany before moving to the East Coast in 1989.
-She always had a passion for horses, growing up riding in Germany, then raising 2 horse crazy girls who participated active in the United States Pony Club.
-Managing her own barn and horses in New England, she also started volunteering for a local PATH Intl. therapeutic riding center in Goffstown, NH and grew more and more found of this work.
+She always had a passion for horses, growing up riding in Germany, then raising 2 horse-crazy girls who participated in the United States Pony Club.
+While managing her own barn and horses in New England, she also started volunteering for a local PATH International therapeutic riding center in Goffstown, NH, and grew increasingly fond of this work.
 After moving to horse country Ocala, Florida 3 years ago she connected with Marion County Therapeutic Riding Center, a PATH Intl.
-Premium Center, acquired her PATH instructor license.
-She also is working on getting her Equine Specialist in Mental Health and Learning certification.
+Premium Center, and acquired her PATH instructor license.
+She is currently working on getting her certification as an Equine Specialist in Mental Health and Learning.

 Karen notes, “Volunteering with the Center lets me combine my love of horses and my desire to work with individuals with special needs.
 I also enjoy working with parents and families to arrange schedules and resolve issues which come up.”
 Karen has a B.A. in Psychology, and an M.A. in Education.
 She provided career and vocational counseling to persons with multiple barriers to employment.
 She and her spouse, Connie, retired to Eldorado in 2008, where they live with their rescue dog Teddy.
 Karen has volunteered with NMCTR since 2012.